Previous Workshops, Seminars, & Events

 Society of Physics Students has invited an APS representative to give a seminar on communication and negotiation for women in STEM.
 This seminar will help teach professional skills necessary to succeed in a science-based career including how to negotiate a graduate or professional position, how to interact positively with a mentor or advisor, how to enhance personal presence, and more!
 For additional information, please contact Alexandra Culler at firstname.lastname@example.org.

-We will provide pizza during this event.
 This event is open to everyone (students, faculty, men, and women), but will be focused on women in science.